osrf/gazebo_user_guide/src/started_interfaces_player.md

 Each driver `name` must be set to `gazebo`.
 The `gz_id` string must match a model within a running Gazebo simulation.
 In the above instance, Gazebo must have a model called `pioneer2dx`.

-Here is the complete player configuration file:
+Here is the complete Player configuration file:

 ~~~
 driver